 Washington University is an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, age, sex, sexual orientation, gender identity or expression, national origin, genetic information, disability, or protected veteran status.

 This position is full-time and works approximately 40 hours per week.

 Department Name/Job Location:

 This position is in the Department of Operations & Facilities Management.
+The position is located at Olin Residence Hall.
 This position is for the Medical School Campus.